Immix Biopharma Subsidiary Nex - GuruFocus.com

-- Dr. McKinnell joins the Nexcella, Inc. Board of Directors with 35 years of experience at Pfizer, Inc., including 6 years as Chairman and Chief Executive Officer
+- Dr. Coleman joins the Nexcella, Inc. Board of Directors with over a decade of experience as an Independent Director of Johnson & Johnson from 2003-2016

-- Dr. McKinnell is a former independent director of ChemoCentryx, acquired by Amgen for $3.7 billion in 2022 and former Chairman/CEO of Optimer Pharmaceuticals, acquired by Cubist (now Merck & Co.) for $535 million in 2013
+- Dr. Coleman is President Emerita of the University of Michigan where she was named one of “10 Best College Presidents” by TIME Magazine and served as President of the University of Michigan Health System; former President of the University of Iowa; Trustee Emerita of the Mayo Clinic; Trustee Emerita of the Gerald R. Ford Foundation

-LOS ANGELES, June 12, 2023 (GLOBE NEWSWIRE) -- Nexcella, Inc., a subsidiary of Immix Biopharma, Inc. (“Nexcella”, “Company”, “We” or “Us”), today announced that effective today, Henry A. McKinnell, Jr, Ph.D., former Chairman and Chief Executive Officer of Pfizer Inc., has been appointed to the Company’s Board of Directors.
-Dr. McKinnell brings significant leadership to Nexcella: developing, launching and commercializing drug candidates; building world-class operations; and forming international alliances.
+LOS ANGELES, June 16, 2023 (GLOBE NEWSWIRE) -- Nexcella, Inc., a subsidiary of Immix Biopharma, Inc. (“Nexcella”, “Company”, “We” or “Us”), announced that effective today, Mary Sue Coleman, former Independent Director of Johnson & Johnson (“J&J”), has been appointed to the Company’s Board of Directors.
+Ms. Coleman brings deep experience as a former Independent Director of Johnson & Johnson for over a decade from 2003-2016, chairing the J&J Audit Committee; as a member of the Audit Committee and a member of the J&J Technology/Science/R&D Committee.

-After joining Pfizer, Inc. in 1971, Dr. McKinnell held positions of increasing responsibility around the world including Chairman and Chief Executive Officer from 2001 until his retirement in 2006.
-In addition to his experience at Pfizer, Dr. McKinnell has served as an independent director of ChemoCentryx, acquired by Amgen for $3.7 billion in 2022; former Chairman/CEO of Optimer Pharmaceuticals, acquired by Cubist Pharmaceuticals (now Merck & Co.) for $535 million in 2013; independent director of ExxonMobil from 2002 to 2007; and independent director of Agiliti from 2017-2019.
-Most recently, Dr. McKinnell was the independent Chairman of Moody’s Corporation from 2012 to 2021.
+After joining the University of Michigan in 2002, Dr. Coleman was President of the University of Michigan from 2002 until her retirement in 2014, where she was named one of “10 Best College Presidents” by TIME Magazine and served as President of the University of Michigan Health System.
+Dr. Coleman led "The Michigan Difference," a campaign to raise $2.5 billion.
+At its conclusion in 2008, the campaign finale stood at $3.2 billion – the most ever raised by a public university at the time.
+Prior, Dr. Coleman was President of the University of Iowa from 1995-2002.

 About Nexcella, Inc.